 Since 2007, Lisbeth Garces has sought to provide dance therapy exercise for people with disabilities in memory of her late son, Juan Carlos Garces, who suffered from Muscular Dystrophy.
 Lisbeth is certified in Zumba® Fitness, Zumba Gold® (for beginners and seniors), Zumba Toning® (body sculpting and high-energy cardio work) and ZumbAtomic® (for kids 4-12), Aqua Zumba®, and currently provides instruction at classes throughout San Diego County.
-She is also currently attending City College and working on a certification as a Fitness Specialist.
 She has already taken classes in areas such as first aid, CPR, Kinesiology, and fitness instruction.
 Lisbeth was one of the first Zumba® instructors in San Diego, and has built a regular following throughout the county with her Latin music-inspired professional, joyful, and inspiring classes.

 Lisbeth was born in Venezuela, the youngest in a family of seven siblings.
 At the age of twenty she gave birth to her son Juan Carlos.
 After a couple of years she began to worry about physical changes in her son and began to think there was something wrong with him.
 In the small town where she lived, there were no medical resources available, so she took the advice of a doctor and drove her son to a pediatric hospital in Caracas to obtain a diagnosis.
 They received the devastating diagnosis of Muscular Dystrophy.
 At this point Lisbeth decided to devote all her time and energy to improving her son's quality of life.